FrankensteinVariorum/fv-data/hypothesis/README.md

 The script will write to a file called `hypothesis.json` with one JSON object per line (aka [JSONlines](http://jsonlines.org/) formatting)

+3. `bash digest_hypothesis.bash` will run a jq command to create a summary table of the annotations

 ## Sample data

 I've saved the first 100 annotations from the Frankenstein group to `sample_hypothesis.json`.